 How is it used?

-Diabetics must monitor their own blood glucose levels, often several times a day, to determine how far above or below normal their glucose is and to determine what oral medications or insulin injections they may need.
+People with diabetes who are taking insulin must monitor their blood glucose levels, several times a day, to see whether they need to alter their medications.
 This is usually done by placing a drop of blood from a finger prick onto a plastic indicator strip and then inserting the strip into a glucose meter, a small machine that provides a digital readout of the blood glucose.
+Many people with diabetes who are not taking insulin also monitor their blood glucose concentrations.

-The urine glucose is seldom requested by itself.
-At one time, it was used to monitor diabetics, but it has been largely replaced by the more sensitive and “real time” blood glucose.
-The urine glucose is, however, one of the substances measured when a urinalysis is performed.
-A urinalysis may be done as part of a examination or antenatal appointment, when a doctor suspects that a patient may have a urinary tract infection, or for a variety of other reasons.
-The doctor may follow a raised urine glucose test with blood glucose testing.
+Urine glucose testing is seldom requested.
+At one time, it was used to monitor diabetes, but it has been largely replaced by the more sensitive and “real time” blood glucose.
+Urine glucose is, however, one of the substances measured when a urinalysis is performed.
+A urinalysis may be done as part of an examination or antenatal appointment, when a doctor suspects that a patient may have a urinary tract infection, or for a variety of other reasons.
+Urine glucose and other reducing sugars may be tested when doctors suspect inherited metabolic diseases. (eg: Fanconi syndrome, galactosaemia).

 When is it requested?

-The test may be used as part of a routine examination especially in those people at high risk of developing diabetes - those with a family history of diabetes, those who are overweight and those who are more than 45 years old.
+Fasting blood glucose testing may be requested as part of a routine examination especially in those people at high risk of developing diabetes.

-The glucose test may also be used to help diagnose diabetes when someone has symptoms of hyperglycaemia such as:
+There are different risk scores available to identify those at risk of developing diabetes.
+The fasting blood glucose test may also be used to help diagnose diabetes when someone has symptoms of hyperglycaemia such as:

 - Increased thirst